ukirik/hmsms/README.md

 ### 3. How to use the code
 The code provided essentially of proof-of-principle, in the sense that it's not entirely clean or optimized.
 That being said, they are functional and relatively easy to use.
 Below is the general workflow required to train a model:

 1. Get some data to train the model on, and parse the fragment intensities.
 Currently we only provide a parser for working with Andromeda results, which should be familiar to MQ users.
-What you need is the msms.txt file from the MQ results.
+What you need is the `msms.txt` file from the MQ results.
 Consider how many output files you want to generate, this is useful for multithreading, as well as doing train-test-validate schemes:

        python hmsms/parseMQ.py -f msms.txt -v -n <nbr_of_output_files>

-    If the msms.txt file is really large, you might want to filter and pre-sort the file to speed up parsing, and in that case use `--sorted` flag to indicate that the file is pre-sorted (according to andromeda score)
+    If the msms.txt file is really large, you might want to filter and pre-sort the file (e.g. by using `gcut` and `gsort` command line tools) to speed up parsing, and in that case use `--sorted` flag to indicate that the file is pre-sorted (according to andromeda score)

        python ../hmsms/parseMQ.py -f msms.txt -v -n <nbr_of_files> [--sorted]